-The Model Tree Ensemble (MTE) GPP product (M. Jung et al., 2009) was used as the reference to evaluate simulated GPP.
-MTE is based-on a machine learning technique in which the model is trained to predict the five C fluxes at FLUXNET sites driven by observed meteorological data, land cover data, and the remotely-sensed fraction of absorbed photosynthetic active radiation (M. Jung et al., 2009).
+The Model Tree Ensemble (MTE) GPP product (Jung et al., 2009) was used as the reference to evaluate simulated GPP.
+MTE is based-on a machine learning technique in which the model is trained to predict the five C fluxes at FLUXNET sites driven by observed meteorological data, land cover data, and the remotelysensed fraction of absorbed photosynthetic active radiation (Jung et al., 2009).
 The trained model was then applied at the grid-scale driven by gridded forcing data.
 MTE-GPP data was resampled to 1-degree spatial and a monthly temporal resolution.
+Please note, the MTE data does not include the CO_2 fertilization.
+We had a paper (Liu et al., 2019) discussing this issue.
+Since this effect mainly affect the trend, while this paper focuses on climatological mean and the difference between different experiments, the missing CO_2 fertilization in the FLUXNET-MTE should not affect our discussion too much.

-4.2 Experimental design
+5.2 Experimental design

-4.2.1 Initial condition for equilibrium simulation
+5.2.1 Initial condition for equilibrium simulation

 There are different ways to initialize the surface condition for the quasiequilibrium simulation.
-Following previous SSiB4/TRIFFID study (Zhengqiu Zhang et al., 2015), we set up the initial condition using the SSiB vegetation map and SSiB vegetation table, which are based on ground surveys and satellite-derived information (Dorman & Sellers, 1989; Yongkang Xue et al., 2004; Zhengqiu Zhang et al., 2015) with 100% occupation at each grid point for the dominant PFT and zero for other PFTs, then we ran the SSiB4/TRIFFID model with the climate forcing for 100 years to reach the equilibrium conditions.
+Following previous SSiB4/TRIFFID study (Zhang et al., 2015), we set up the initial condition using the SSiB vegetation map and SSiB vegetation table, which are based on ground surveys and satellite-derived information (Dorman & Sellers, 1989; Xue et al., 2004; Zhang et al., 2015) with 100% occupation at each grid point for the dominant PFT and zero for other PFTs, then we ran the SSiB4/TRIFFID model with the climate forcing for 100 years to reach the equilibrium conditions.
 The vegetation and soil conditions then were used as the initial conditions for the subsequent model runs.

-4.2.2 Control run and sensitivity runs
+5.2.2 Control run and sensitivity runs

-In this study, SSiB4/TRIFFID was applied to produce the global vegetation distribution as the control run (Exp.
+In this study, the SSiB4/TRIFFID was applied to produce the global vegetation distribution as the control run (Exp.
 SSiB4) then the control run was compared to model experimental simulations to assess the sensitivity of C cycle variability and trend to N processes.
 All the simulations are driven by real-forcing from 1948-2007 (Table 2).
-In the control run, using the quasi-equilibrium simulation results as the initial condition, the historical meteorological forcing was used to drive SSiB4/TRIFFID from 1948 through 2007.
+In the control run, using the quasi-equilibrium simulation results as the initial condition, SSiB4/TRIFFID is driven by the historical meteorological forcing from 1948 through 2007.
 Using the control simulation, we first evaluated the ability of the model to reproduce the climatology and variability of multiple biotic variables by comparing it to multiple observation-based datasets.
 In addition to the control run, two sets of experiments were conducted to quantify the N process's main effects on the C cycle.
 They were designed as follows: